 Each year the Alumni Association organizes Reunion Days, a homecoming event for all graduates.
 Special invitations are extended to classes celebrating their fifth or greater anniversary of graduation.
-Reunion Days activities include campus open houses, a Gala Dinner and Dance and a brunch for senior graduating classes hosted by the President of the University.
+Reunion Days activities include a welcome back reception, campus open houses, a Dinner and Dance and a breakfast for senior graduating classes.